gabrielkunst/c-projects/banking-system/README.md

 - Deposit
 - Widthdrawal
 - See balance
-- It also saves the balance to a txt
+- It also saves the balance to a txt file